fnproject/ext-statsapi/examples/operators-clustered/README.md

 ## Build your custom image

-If you have not already done so you need to build a custom Fn server docker image containing the statistics API extension.
+If you have not already done so, you need to build a custom Fn server docker image containing the statistics API extension.
 This is described in  [How to build a custom Fn server docker image](../operators/README.md).
 For convenience the same instructions are repeated below: